GenesisFR/HowToBecomeGoodAtShooters/README.md

 - same points as in [PVE](#cover)
 - avoid using low covers unless you're sniping or don't have aggro
 - vertical cover helps minimizing incoming explosions
-- shooting from vertical cover at a 30-75° angle allows you to shoot mobs without them shooting back
+- shooting from vertical cover at a 30-75° forward angle allows you to shoot mobs without them shooting back
 - aiming at more than 45° backward from a low cover doesn't make your character stand up and you can't be hit by mobs in front of that cover (in PVP, your head sticks out and can be shot at)
 - aiming at more than 45° backward from a low cover then aiming to the sides of the same cover doesn't make your character stand up either
 - covers cannot be shared between teammates so you should let DPS players have them whenever possible